 Culture and Language

 For English speaking travelers, the good news is that you won’t struggle to understand and experience the living history of England because 98% of the population speaks the English language.
 While British English is different from American English, visitors shouldn’t have a hard time understanding the locals.
-But you may have to catch up on some of the local slang.
+However, you may have to catch up on some of the local slang.

-Whenever you are planning to leave home, you need to double check that you have all your travel documents ready for your trip.
+Whenever you are planning to leave home, you need to double-check that you have all your travel documents ready for your trip.
 England is one of a few countries in the United Kingdom, which all have the same entry requirements.
 In order for you to enter any country within the United Kingdom, US citizens are only required to have the proper travel documents.
 There is not a requirement for a tourist visa for any stays that are less than six months in duration.

-But US citizens do need to have a passport that will remain valid for the duration of your stay.
+US citizens do need to have a passport that will remain valid for the duration of their stay.
 You should be cautious about the expiration date because many neighboring countries or airlines may require a minimum of six months validity remaining on your passport.
 One blank page is also required for your entry stamp.
 There are currently no travel restrictions on vaccines or currency.

-A great way to plan for the expense of a trip, find deals and keep an emergency fund, is to outline a spending budget and research the costs of things you’ll need on your journey.
-For most travelers, the most important categories in which they’ll spend their money are the airfare, accommodation, food, drink, and transportation.
+A great way to plan for the expense of a trip, find deals, and keep an emergency fund, is to outline a spending budget and research the costs of things you’ll need on your journey.
+For most travelers, the most important categories in which they’ll spend their money are airfare, accommodation, food, drink, and transportation.

 One of your first expenses and perhaps one that won’t cost as much as you think it would – are your tickets for the airplane.
 Due to London’s popularity and massive Heathrow Airport, plane tickets to London are more affordable than some of the other hotspot destinations in Europe.
 On average, you should expect to spend about $600 US dollars on a flight to London from the United States.

 It is also during this time that you are more likely to see high costs of airline tickets.
-Traveling in the shoulder season or off season can help you save some money.
-But many airlines do have special deals that may lower the price of a ticket drastically, so you should always be on the lookout for any airline sales.
+Traveling in the shoulder season or off-season can help you save some money.
+Many airlines do have special deals that may lower the price of a ticket drastically, so you should always be on the lookout for any airline sales.

 Once you’ve made it across the pond, you’ll need to decide where you’ll stay while you are exploring throughout England.
-But accommodation can be tricky to find and choose a location because there are quite a few ranges in nightly rates and prices.
+Accommodation can be tricky to find and choose a location because there are quite a few ranges in nightly rates and prices.

 If you want more privacy and are willing to spend just a little more, many budget hotels will cost about $75-$80 US dollars per night.
 For couples on an adventure, this can be a great way to have a private space for an affordable price.

 While England is not known for having the most flavorful food, their cuisine is still popular thanks to iconic staple dishes like fish and chips or the full English breakfast.
 Meat pies are another favorite, which may be filled with meat, chicken, or pork.

-But food is a part of culture and one of the integral parts of England’s cultural cuisine is tea.
-Tea became a popular traded commodity beginning in the 18th century and since then it has become an iconic symbol of England and all of Britain.
+Food is a part of the culture, and one of the integral parts of England’s cultural cuisine is tea.
+Tea became a popularly traded commodity beginning in the 18th century, and since then, it has become an iconic symbol of England and all of Britain.

 If you wish you eat at a restaurant, you should expect to pay at least $35 US dollars for a good meal.
-Fancier establishments will cost more and with Michelin stars awarded to numerous restaurants, you could spend over $100 US dollars on a meal.
+Fancier establishments will cost more, and with Michelin stars awarded to numerous restaurants, you could spend over $100 US dollars on a meal.

-Drinks will not help you save any money and the cost of enjoying a few beverages will add up.
-Most house wines and beers will cost about $5 US dollars per glass, but in some places, you should expect to pay $10 US dollars or more for a drink.
+Drinks will not help you save any money, and the cost of enjoying a few beverages will add up.
+Most house wines and beers will cost about $5 US dollars per glass; however, in some places, you should expect to pay $10 US dollars or more for a drink.

-But afternoon tea is pricey, and most establishments will start their prices at $75 US dollars per person for the option without champagne.
+Afternoon tea is pricey, and most establishments will start their prices at $75 US dollars per person for the option without champagne.
 Other establishments will cost well over $100 US dollars and could be even closer to $200 US dollars if you choose to also sip champagne with your tea.

 With all of these prices, the cost of a trip to England will quickly add up.
-But you don’t have to break the bank if you can’t or don’t want to.
+However, you don’t have to break the bank if you can’t or don’t want to.
 Budget travelers who wish to visit England should expect to spend about $100 US dollars per day.

 How to Get Around

 This means that you’ll have to travel around the country to see all the hotspots.
-Transportation in England can be very expensive, but the great things about it is that it has an extensive service area and is quite reliable.
+Transportation in England can be very expensive; however, the great thing about it is that it has an extensive service area and is quite reliable.
 The most popular ways to get around England are by trains, bus, local transportation, or car rentals.

-Trains are provided by the National Rail Service but finding a decent ticket can be very difficult.
+Trains are provided by the National Rail Service; however, finding a decent ticket can be very difficult.
 While the service runs on schedule, the prices of a single ticket can range drastically between factors like peak hours and off-peak hours.
-In off-peak hours, most tickets prices are about $35 US dollars.
-But in peak travel hours, which tend to be around mid-day, the prices can skyrocket to $200 US dollars or more.

-The best way to find affordable train ticket prices are to book your ticket in advance and search for travel times during off-peak hours.
+The best way to find affordable train ticket prices is to book your ticket in advance and search for travel times during off-peak hours.
 There is a website for the National Rail Service, which should provide you with up to date prices and schedules.

 For budget travelers, the most affordable way to get around England is by using buses.
 Megabus is the most popular company, which services routes all throughout the country.
 With fares starting at $2 US dollars and increasing up to $20 US dollars, you can save quite a bit of money if you can’t find a good deal on off-peak hour train tickets.

-Most tickets will cost about $3.50 US dollars for a single ride, but in London the price for a one-way ticket costs about $7 US dollars.
+Most tickets will cost about $3.50 US dollars for a single ride; however, in London, the price for a one-way ticket costs about $7 US dollars.
 For travelers who plan ahead, an Oyster card will reduce the cost to be less than $4 US dollars during peak and off-peak hours.

 Top Cities to Visit